Yoga Hakwon: Plot

-Throughout the week the women start to break the rules: on the third day, Yoo-kyeong bathes less than an hour after training and In-soon eats a strangely prepared dinner.
+Throughout the week, the women start to break the rules: on the third day, Yoo-kyeong bathes less than an hour after training, and In-soon eats a strangely prepared dinner.
 Yoo-kyeong is soon found lifeless with slash marks and black goo in the bathroom.
 Na-ni takes her in to treat her, only for Yoo-kyeong to be choked by Na-ni's pet snake.
 Later, Bo-ra lends Yeon-joo her mirror, and both of them are dragged by an unseen force on the fifth day.
 On the sixth day, In-soon catches Hyo-jeong calling Dong-hoon and tries to report it to Na-ni, but she receives her punishment for lawbreaking on the third day: she is revealed to have eaten her pet mouse's corpse which damages her skin, and she is dragged away by a black-clothed woman.

 Becoming the only surviving pupil on the seventh day, Hyo-jeong meditates and gets glimpses of Mi-hee.
-She bolts away to find Mi-hee's corpse with snake-like skin and eye producing a snake.
+She bolts away to find Mi-hee's corpse with snake-like skin and an eye that produces a snake.
 Hyo-jeong is knocked out by Na-ni, who then performs a ritual for Mi-hee to take Hyo-jeong's soul.
 Hyo-jeong, however, manages to escape and discovers her yoga colleagues' dying bodies.
 As she works to get away from Na-ni, flashbacks reveal that Na-ni is an admirer of Mi-hee and wants to be exactly like her.
 She says that Mi-hee is a demon who trades Kundalini in exchange for souls.
 Stating that she cannot continue the act anymore, Na-ni succumbs to her wounds inflicted by Mi-hee while Hyo-jeong escapes.

 Hyo-jeong finally makes amends with Dong-hoon.
 As she heads back home, she encounters her yoga colleagues on the subway, all mysteriously alive.
-After the subway experiences a brief power failure, Hyo-jeong is shocked and screams in horror when all people disappear, leaving only posters depicting Mi-hee hanging on the walls.
+After the subway experiences a brief power failure, Hyo-Jeong shocks in terror when all the people disappear, leaving only posters depicting Mi-hee hanging on the walls.